ateterycz/226-Lab4/README.md

-# 226 Web Database Applications - Lab4
+# CSC 226 Web Database Applications - Lab4

 A simple assignment to get acquainted with database queries in MySQL and PHP.
 Prepared statements are used to emphasize their merit as a security measure taken when creating database applications.